imfatant/test/README.md

         FLTMODE_CH        5
 Notice that every switch position is set to Manual so that you're absolutely guaranteed an unadulterated pass-through signal to your test servo as you move the transmitter's stick.
 I've also set the flight mode channel to 5.
 ArduCopter defaults to 5, but ArduPlane defaults to 8 (for various reasons that aren't that interesting).

 Plug a servo in to the bottom-most servomotor output header (oriented as on the pinout diagram).
+You should be in direct control of it.
 ## Extras
 Equipping your BBBlue-based drone with a Bluetooth speaker can be fun, providing that the Bluetooth RF transmissions don't interfere with any other systems.
 There's a bunch of info out there on BlueZ/PulseAudio/ALSA, but fortunately, it all boils down to something pretty simple.